Expert Profile - Sarah Lobisco

 Since I was a young child, I watched helplessly as loved ones struggled with the mental health issues of health anxiety and depression.
 I also painfully witnessed family and friends become prey to substance abuse and alcoholism.
 As a result, I made a commitment to myself to study something in the health profession that could provide emotional and physical relief to those I cared about.
 It was at that point I decided to pursue an undergraduate degree in psychology, with the intention to become a psychologist or psychiatrist.

 Through the twists and turns of life, I ended up in nursing school and, with a history of chronic back pain, landed in a hospital receiving an emergency discectomy after an injury in the clinic.
 This ended my nursing career.
 The chronic pain I experienced was excruciating prior to and after the operation.
-At this point in time, my mom began pursuing alternative treatments for herself for her menopausal symptoms because she observed my struggles with emotional balance and chronic discomfort.
-Shortly after my surgery, she introduced me to essential oils and holistic healing.
+At this point in time, my mom began pursuing alternative treatments for herself for her menopausal symptoms.
+With success in alleviating her issues, she witnessed my struggles with emotional balance and chronic discomfort.
+Shortly after my surgery, she introduced me to essential oils and holistic healing in hopes it could assist me as well.

 A complete skeptic in anything unconventional, I read a 500+ page textbook on essential oils before I felt they were safe to use.
 The effects they had on my mind and body were so profound that I paused my decision to proceed with a pharmacy school and began exploring the world of integrative medicine.
 It was through a serendipitous internet search that I found naturopathic medicine and decided this would be my career.
 I was excited to learn that I could support one’s health along with all aspects of the individual that impact their thoughts and emotions.
 Later, I got certified in functional medicine to enhance my knowledge and clinical skills in personalized and systems-based medicine.